cagney201/30-Day-SOC-MyDFIR-Challenge-/README.md

       ![day 27 2](https://github.com/user-attachments/assets/518bf875-c09d-4eea-a9f6-6486c110b7f1)

-      * No other users were impacted & none of them were successful
+      * No other users were impacted & no logins were successful